divnix/digga/README.md

 ## Secrets
 Anything you wish to keep encrypted goes in the [secrets](secrets) directory.
-Be sure to run `git-crypt init`, before committing anything to this repo.
+Be sure to run `git crypt init`, before committing anything to this repo.
 Be sure to check out the [documentation](https://github.com/AGWA/git-crypt) if your not familiar.